researchstudio-sat/webofneeds/documentation/howto/README.md

 **Execute a SPARQL query**

-Here, we use the query that finds all triples.
+Here, we use the query that finds all triples in the `Dataset dataset`:

 ```
 String queryString = "select * where {?a ?b ?c}";